Sjwilhelms/BootChamp/README.md

 To install Django and create a new project, in the terminal window run the following commands:

 `
 pip3 install Django~=4.2.1

 pip3 freeze --local > requirements.txt

 django-admin startproject choose_your_project_name .

 python3 manage.py migrate

 python3 manage.py runserver

 `

-Line by line, this:
+Line by line, this will:

-installs django
+install django
-creates a file called `requirements.txt` and adds
+create a file called `requirements.txt` and adds
-start a new django project (in BOOTCHAMP this is called `config`)
+start a new django project (in BOOTCHAMP this is called `config`, this will be used as placeholder for your own project name).
-applies prebuilt django migrations
+apply prebuilt django migrations
-run's a local server -- you will likely see an error message 'DisallowedHost at /...'
+run a local server -- you will likely see an error message 'DisallowedHost at /...'

- `pip install -r requirements.txt`
+You will add the given value to `ALLOWED_HOSTS` in `config/settings.py`

+Below this you will add the following line of code: `CSRF_TRUSTED_ORIGINS = ['https://*.codeinstitute-ide.net', 'https://*.herokuapp.com',]`.
+This lets your code institute IDE and Heroku pass CSRF verification.

+Within the Django project, you will create a new app.
+Each app is a component of a project.
+In a small project like BOOTCHAMP one app can handle all of the functionality.
+Run this code: `python3 manage.py startapp forum`.

+In `settings.py` there is a variable called `INSTALLED_APPS`.
+Add `"forum", ` to the list of apps.

+Save your file.

 ###### POSTGRES
 ###### DATABASE